mariajosematar/smartEat/README.md

-# Identify a current global problem in 2023 that can be solved with python development.
+# Identify a current global problem that can be solved with python development.

 ## Here's a step-by-step guide to developing a smart food management system using Python: